Validating the CROCODILE model within the AGORA galaxy simulation framework: Simulation Setup

-We begin with \textit{Cal-1}, a no cooling, star formation or feedback run to verify that the gravity and hydrodynamic solvers converge properly.
-We then turn on radiative cooling (via \textsc{GRACKLE}) for \textit{Cal-2}.
-For both runs, the main objective is to reproduce the overall gas density and temperature distributions of the other codes, which should also reflect an agreement in the gas phase.
-In the next step, \textit{Cal-3}, we turn on star formation.
-Now, the target shifts to a consistent stellar mass between the codes, testing the star formation models to be well-calibrated.
-The pressure floor is also turned on in this step.
-Finally, \textit{Cal-4} turns on the "favorite" stellar feedback implementation of each group.
-The only requirement set is for the stellar mass to be between $10^9 \msun < M < 5 \times 10^9 \msun$ , which is in the range predicted by semi-analytical galaxy formation models.
+We begin with Cal-1, a~no cooling, star formation, or feedback run used to verify that the gravity and hydrodynamic solvers converge properly.
+We then turn on radiative cooling (via \textsc{GRACKLE}) for Cal-2.
+For~both runs, the~main objective is to reproduce the overall gas density and temperature distributions of the other codes, which should also reflect an agreement in the gas phase.
+In~the next step, Cal-3, we turn on star formation.
+Now, the~target shifts to a consistent stellar mass between the codes, testing the star formation models to ensure that they are well calibrated.
+The~pressure floor is also turned on in this step.
+Finally, Cal-4 turns on the ``favorite'' stellar feedback implementation of each group.
+The~only requirement set here is for the stellar mass to be between \mbox{$10^9 M_{\odot} < M < 5 \times 10^9 M_{\odot}$}, which is in the range predicted by semi-analytical galaxy formation models.
 This final run serves as the \gfour entry into the \textit{CosmoRun} suite of galaxy formation simulations.
-A detailed account of the calibration process, results, and comparison with other simulations in the \textit{CosmoRun} suite is given in Appendix~E of \citet{jung2025}.
+A~detailed account of the calibration process, results, and~comparison with other simulations in the \textit{CosmoRun} suite is given in Appendix~E of \citet{jung2025}.

 We also run a dark-matter-only simulation (no baryons), which provides a baseline for validating gravity solvers independent of hydrodynamics (Section~\ref{sec:dmo}).
-It is run to $z=7$ for comparison with Cal-1.
+It is run to $z=7$ for comparison with~Cal-1.

-In addition to this fiducial set of simulations, we performed a series of additional runs with varying feedback strengths and \textsc{GRACKLE}.
-These runs paved the way for a fully AGORA-consistent CosmoRun and also demonstrate the effects of minor variations in sub-grid physics.
-Table~\ref{tab:cosmo_runs} summarizes all 16 cosmological runs: 5 \gthree runs (DM-only + Cal-1/2/3/4) and 11 \gfour runs (DM-only + Cal-1/2/3/4 + 3 Cal-3 cooling modes + 3 Cal-4 feedback strengths).
+In addition to this fiducial set of simulations, we perform a series of additional runs with varying feedback strengths and \textsc{GRACKLE}.
+These runs pave the way for a fully AGORA-consistent CosmoRun and also demonstrate the effects of minor variations in sub-grid physics.
+Table~\ref{tab:cosmo_runs} summarizes all fifteen cosmological runs: five \gthree runs (DM-only + Cal-1/2/3/4) and ten \gfour runs (DM-only + Cal-1/2/3/4 + 3 Cal-3 cooling modes + 2 Cal-4 feedback strengths).

-\subsection{Analysis methodology}
+\subsection{Analysis~Methodology}